esdalee/memory/README.md

 ## Purpose:

-This game will test the user's memory skills to only click the same image once!
+This game tests user's memory skills to only click an image once.
+No repeats!

 ## Instructions:
-Click an image only one time, if you "accidentally" click the same picture twice, the score will reset!
+Click an image only one time, if you "accidentally" click the same picture twice, the score will reset.

 ## DEMO: